kelvinsekx/portfolio/src/content/articles/hello-mern/index.md

 To write react, it is important to understand some of its syntax.

 React creates element with a function just like the dom method, **document.creatElement**.
-Only a change to the document name to react, **React.createElement**.
+Only a change to the document name to React( **React.createElement** ).

 React.createElement is however more powerful in my opinion compare to the document method.
 It takes three arguments.

 ```javascript
 // the type can be any valid html tag
 React.createElement(type, [..props], [...children])
 ```

-props is a javascript object that can be an html attribute or customized variable passed to a component.
+props is a javascript object that can be an html attribute or a customized variable passed to a component.
 The last argument, children, is another element creatable with createElement.

 <a href="/articles/react-props-and-propsType/">Learn more about props</a>